Ball Green Primary School

 - The child asking for help.

-- Little progress despite targeted teaching.
+- Little progress despite targeted teaching and interventions.

 - Persistent emotional or behavioural difficulties.